ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 Copter, Plane or Rover can stabilize a gimbal with up to three axis of motion using any of the free output channels.
-Combining stabilization with input from the pilot is also possible (normally using receiver's channel 6 tuning knob).
+Combining stabilization with input from the pilot is also possible using additional RC channels for manual control of the axes.

 The examples shown below use Copter screen shots, but work exactly the same for Plane and Rover.

-A camera's shutter can be triggered from the autopilot once connected with a servo or "relay".
-The act of triggering the shutter can be controlled through your receiver's channel 7 switch or automatically during missions.
+A camera's shutter can also be triggered from the autopilot once connected with a servo or "relay".
+The act of triggering the shutter can be controlled through receiver channel or automatically during missions.

 For best performance, ensure that after you add the extra weight of the